umbraco/UmbracoDocs/Reference/Security/Two-factor-authentication/index.md

 ![Disable 2fa](images/disable-2fa.png)

-To disable the two on your user, it is required to enter the verification code, otherwise, admins are allowed to disable providers on other users.
+To disable the two factor authentication on your user, it is required to enter the verification code, otherwise, admins are allowed to disable providers on other users.

 ![Verify disable](images/verify-disable.png)